masumndc1/ansible-role-packer-incus/README.md

 # ansible-role-packer-incus

 This is an ansible role.
-This role will build alma8, alma9, centos9-Stream, debian12, debian13, rocky 8, rocky9, opensuse tumbleweed, ubuntu 20, ubuntu 22,
+This role will build alma8, alma9, centos9-Stream, debian12, debian13, rocky 8, rocky9, opensuse tumbleweed, ubuntu 22,
 ubuntu 24, incus images by packer.

 This images will have: